Associate of Arts

 Capstone Seminar (3 credit hours)

-All students pursuing either the AA or AS degree are required to take the HUM 2899 Capstone Seminar.
+All students pursuing the AA degree are required to take the HUM 2899 Capstone Seminar.
 Students must have earned at least 40 credit hours prior to taking the course and must take the course for graduation.
-The course will assess student achievement of specific AA/AS program goals
+The course will assess student achievement of specific AA program goals

 Concentration/Elective (12-25 credit hours)